 Deleting a cluster is a similarly easy (though more destructive) operation: just run spell cluster delete.
 However, it’s not as destructive as you might think at first.

 Spell has two tiers of infrastructural resources: "cluster level" resources, which live inside of the Spell cluster, and "organization level" resources, which live inside Spell’s private production environment.
 Because organization-level resources are not part of the cluster, they are not deleted when you delete the cluster.
 As a result, they will be carried over to any new cluster that you create — including one created on a completely different cloud provider!

 Most of Spell’s internal components are actually organization-level resources.
 They will persist across clusters, no problem.
 This makes moving from an AWS environment to a GCP environment, or vice versa, really easy.

 Our starting point is an organization named aws-org, which has an already-initialized cluster named aws-spell2-cluster attached:

 Let’s now swap to a GCP cluster (note that this requires having GCP authentication set up on your local machine):

 $ spell cluster delete Are you SURE you want to delete the spell cluster aws-org? [y/N]: y # ...some interactive prompts... # VERY IMPORTANT: make sure to answer NO when asked if you'd like # to delete your Spell bucket! $ spell cluster create gcp # ...some more interactive prompts...
 Your cluster gcp-org is initialized!

-The last thing we need to do to complete the migration is move the resources in the old AWS cluster’s S3 bucket into the new GCP cluster’s GCS bucket.
-Luckily, Google’s gsutil CLI tool makes this trivially easy to do.
+The next step is moving the resources in the old AWS cluster’s S3 bucket into the new GCP cluster’s GCS bucket.
+Google’s gsutil CLI tool makes this trivially easy to do.
 In my case, I ran the following command:

 $ gsutil cp -R \ s3://aleksey-local-aws-bucket \ gs://aleksey-local-gcp-bucket